-Thousands of student nurses have chosen to join frontline staff to help tackle the coronavirus outbreak.
+Thousands of student nurses have chosen to join frontline staff to help tackle the Covid-19 outbreak.

 Health Education England has announced that 5,553 students from 35 universities had signed up to a paid placement as of Friday.